_022_BinaryTree.java Documentation#

 }

-This method recursively prints the values of nodes at a given level level.
-It uses a depth-first search (DFS) approach.
+• nthLevelData(Node root, int level): This method recursively prints the values of all nodes at a given level in the tree.

 3. Code Workflow and Logic Flow#